-GEOG2013 Intro to Geography A course that explores present world populations and cultures in relation to their physical environment.
+GEOG2013 Introduction to Geography A course that explores present world populations and cultures in relation to their physical environment.
 3 credits.
-ACTS: GEOG 1103

 GEOL1004 Essentials of Earth Science and Lab An introduction to the fundamental topics of earth science including physical and historical geology, oceanography, and meteorology.
-This course includes a laboratory component that covers the study of minerals, rocks, fossils, topographic and geologic maps, and oceanographic and meteorological phenomena.
+This course includes a laboratory component that covers the study of minerals, rocks, fossils, topographic and geologic maps, and oceanography and meteorological phenomena.
 Laboratory will stress the use of the scientific method for problem solving.
 4 credits.
-ACTS: PHSC 1104
+ACTS: PHSC 1104 is not a prerequisite.
+3 credits.
+ACTS: HIST 1123

-HIST 1003 World Civilization I Study of world civilizations prior to the early modern period.
+HIST1003 World Civilization I Study of world civilizations prior to the early modern period.
 3 credits.
 ACTS: HIST 1113

-HIST 1013 World Civilization II Study of world civilizations since the early modern period.
-HIST 1003, World Civilization I, is not a prerequisite.
-3 credits.
-ACTS: HIST 1123
+HIST1013 World Civilization II Study of world civilizations since the early modern period.
+HIST1003, World Civilization I,

-HIST 1023 History of World Religions This course introduces students to the historical study of great religions of the world (Hinduism, Buddhism, Islam, Judaism, Christianity and others) by examining their history, beliefs, basic tenets, rituals and practices.
+HIST1023 History of World Religions This course introduces students to the historical study of great religions of the world (Hinduism, Buddhism, Islam, Judaism, Christianity and others) by examining their history, beliefs, basic tenets, rituals and practices.
 It will examine the historical patterns of world religions in terms of their historic, social, cultural, and political impacts.
 Combines lecture and discussion.
 3 credits.

-HIST 2003 American History A Survey of United States history through the Civil War era.
+HIST2003 American History I Survey of United States history through the Civil War era.
 3 credits.
 ACTS: HIST 2113